jamiealquiza/sangrenel/README.md

 Sangrenel uses the Kafka client library [Sarama](https://github.com/Shopify/sarama).
 Sangrenel starts one or more workers, each of which instantiate a unique Kafka client connection to the target cluster.
 Each worker has a number of writers which generate and send message data to Kafka, sharing the parent worker client connection.
 The number of workers is configurable via the `-workers` flag, the number of writers per worker via the `-writers-per-worker`.
 This is done for scaling purposes; while a single Sarama client can be used for multiple writers (which live in separate goroutines), performance begins to flatline at some point.
 It's best to leave the writers-per-worker at the default 5 and scaling the worker count as needed, but the option is exposed for more control.
 Left as a technical exercise for the user, there's a different between 2 workers with 5 writers each and 1 worker with 10 writers.

 The `-topic` flag specifies which topic is used, allowing configs such as parition count and replication factor to be prepared ahead of time for performance comparisons (by switching which topic Sangrenel is using).
-The `-message-batch-size`, `-message-size`, `-message-data` and `-produce-rate` flags can be used to dictate number of messages to batch per write, message size, concrete message to send, and the total Sangrenel write rate. `-required-acks` sets the Sarama [RequiredAcks](https://godoc.org/github.com/Shopify/sarama#RequiredAcks) config.
+The `-message-batch-size`, `-message-size`, `-messages-data` and `-produce-rate` flags can be used to dictate number of messages to batch per write, message size, concrete messages to send, and the total Sangrenel write rate. `-required-acks` sets the Sarama [RequiredAcks](https://godoc.org/github.com/Shopify/sarama#RequiredAcks) config.
 The `-api-version` flag allows Sarama to be configured at a specific API level (See the `version` field of the Sarama [Config](https://godoc.org/github.com/Shopify/sarama#Config) struct).
 The supported API versions are: "0.8.2.0", "0.8.2.1", "0.8.2.2", "0.9.0.0", "0.9.0.1", "0.10.0.0", "0.10.0.1", "0.10.1.0", "0.10.2.0", "0.11.0.0", "1.0.0.0".

 Two important factors to note:
 - Sangrenel uses Sarama's [SyncProducer](https://godoc.org/github.com/Shopify/sarama#SyncProducer), meaning messages are written synchronously